Okiana/cv-assets/README.md

 ## Summary

-I enjoy working as a full-stack developer, but I love the frontend part, because i enjoy creating the look of the product.
-For me teamwork is fun and inspirational part of the process.
-You can always learn from everything and everybody which is actually my moto.
+I really enjoy working as a JavaScript full-stack developer.
+I feel great when working both in the front-end and in the back-end.
+For me teamwork is a fun and inspirational part of the process.
+I think a person can always learn from everything and everyone.

 ## Work Experience